Meet the Board of Directors:

 He received his MD from the University of Massachusetts, completed his residency in anatomic and clinical pathology at the University of Massachusetts Medical Center and did a fellowship in general surgical pathology at the University of Florida.
 He is board-certified in Anatomic and Clinical Pathology.

-Ms. Osimo has been a devoted breast cancer activist and advocate since 1991 when she was diagnosed with breast cancer at the age of 41.
-She joined MBCC because of the organization’s commitment to telling the truth about breast cancer, and served as an MBCC Board member from 1992-2003.
+Cheryl Osimo has been a devoted breast cancer activist and advocate since 1991 when she was diagnosed with breast cancer at the age of 41.
+She joined Massachusetts Breast Cancer Coalition (MBCC) because of the organization’s commitment to telling the truth about breast cancer.
+She served as an MBCC Board member from 1992 to 2003, when she became the organization’s Executive Director.
 Ms. Osimo is one of the founders of Silent Spring Institute, an independent environmental research institution founded by the MBCC, and is also the Cape Cod Coordinator for the Institute.
-She has been a catalyst in raising public awareness of the possible environmental links to breast cancer on Cape Cod and a strong advocate for the Cape Cod Breast Cancer and the Environment Study.
+She has been a catalyst in raising public awareness of the possible environmental links to breast cancer on Cape Cod and a strong advocate for the Cape Cod Breast Cancer and Environment Study.
 Her commitment to this study is a result of her belief that the findings will benefit women not only on the Cape, but worldwide.

 Ms. Osimo has played a significant role in raising awareness about breast cancer issues and serving as a role model for women with breast cancer.
 She conducts extensive speaking engagements and media interviews statewide and throughout the country to encourage more women to get involved and join in MBCC’s fight to stop the breast cancer epidemic.
 Ms. Osimo is a regular speaker at community meetings, colleges, and universities nationally.
 In 1997, she was an invited guest speaker at the World Conference on Breast Cancer in Ontario, Canada, addressing breast cancer activism.
-She has served on the Cape Cod Hospital’s Multidisciplinary Quality Improvement Breast Cancer Team and was appointed in 2000 to the Massachusetts Department of Public Health’s Breast Cancer Advisory Committee.
+She has served on the Cape Cod Hospital’s Multidisciplinary Quality Improvement Breast Cancer Team and was appointed to the Massachusetts Department of Public Health’s Breast Cancer Advisory Committee.
 In 2009, she was appointed to a two-year term on the Massachusetts Commission on the Status of Women, an independent state agency to advance women’s equality statewide.
-In 2011, Ms. Osimo participated as a member of the Breast Cancer Environmental Research Program (BCERP) Key Message Dissemination Expert Panel whose responsibilities include reviewing BCERP literature.
-In 2018, Ms. Osimo became a team member of The STEEP (Sources, Transport, Exposure, and Effects of PFASs) Superfund Research Center.
-Her role is to identify opportunities to engage with Cape Cod residents, policymakers, and media, as well as, organize events to share key study findings such as Silent Spring Institute’s annual research update in Barnstable.
+Ms. Osimo participated as a member of the Breast Cancer Environmental Research Program (BCERP) Key Message Dissemination Expert Panel whose responsibilities include reviewing BCERP literature.
+Under Ms. Osimo’s leadership, MBCC has become a community partner for three national projects: STEEP (Sources, Transport, Exposure, and Effects of PFASs) Superfund Research Center, PFAS-REACH (Research, Education, and Action for Community Health), and the third project is part of a larger multi-state study funded by the Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) on PFAS health effects.

 Ms. Osimo is the recipient of numerous awards, honors and citations for her leadership and volunteerism from organizations such as the AARP, as well as the Commonwealth of Massachusetts State Senate and House of Representatives.
-In 1994, Ms. Osimo was named Woman of the Year by the Massachusetts Federation of Business and Professional Women, and in February 1996 she was one of 20 individuals featured in the Cape Cod Times as a “Local Hero Living on the Cape.”
-Ms. Osimo was awarded Boston University’s Arthur H. Wilde Award for Distinguished Service to Community in May 2000.
-In 2001 she was awarded the “Call to Action” Citizen’s Activist Award from the Commonwealth of Massachusetts House of Representatives.
-Ms. Osimo has also been recognized nationally by the Department of Defense, US Army Medical Research and Materiel Command, Congressionally Directed Medical Research Programs, serving as Consumer Reviewer in 2003 and as a Reviewer, Presenter, and Mentor for a first-time reviewer in 2005.
-Also, in 2005 the National Women’s Health Network (NWHN) honored her work to improve women’s health.
+Ms. Osimo was named Woman of the Year by the Massachusetts Federation of Business and Professional Women, and she was one of 20 individuals featured in the Cape Cod Times as a “Local Hero Living on the Cape.”
+Ms. Osimo was awarded Boston University’s Arthur H. Wilde Award for Distinguished Service to Community.
+She was also awarded the “Call to Action” Citizen’s Activist Award from the Commonwealth of Massachusetts House of Representatives.
+Ms. Osimo has also been recognized nationally by the Department of Defense, US Army Medical Research and Materiel Command, Congressionally Directed Medical Research Programs, serving as Consumer Reviewer and as a Reviewer, Presenter, and Mentor for a first-time reviewer.
+The National Women’s Health Network (NWHN) honored her work to improve women’s health.